Anuula201090/quiz-pielegniarstwo/README.md

-# quiz-pielegniarstwo
+# Quiz App

-Quiz dla pielęgniarek z 100 pytaniami
+A 100-question medical quiz in React/Next.js using Tailwind and Shadcn.